Education and qualifications:

 The ZSRN contributed massively to achieving an adequate level of services to fulfil the rules of the Schengen Agreement.
 The Schengen Agreement gradually abolished border checks at common borders within Europe, allowing vehicles to cross borders without stopping, residents in border areas freedom to cross away from fixed checkpoints, and the harmonisation of visa policies.
 The timely execution of the project to scheduled deadlines was of particular concern.
 I was accountable for the technical aspects of the project, including on-site acceptance activities, and received a special power of attorney to represent the company.
 These resulted in the system meeting the EU criteria for full admission of Poland in the Schengen area on 21 December 2007.

-The ZSRN will always be special to me, it gave me challenges, responsibilities and it was my first professional achievement to be proud of.
+The ZSRN will always be special to me, it gave me challenges, responsibilities and remains among the professional achievements I am proud of.

 What contributed to your decision to become professionally registered?